Pangamma/T4-Permissions/README.md

 * Uses an Enum pattern so developers can take advantage of autocomplete in their IDE’s.

 ## Why I created the T4-Permission system ##
+I was working on one of our websites when I noticed some particularly ugly code surrounding RBACthe developers on our team were struggli
 In reality, we don't really care about the user's role.
 We care about what that role can do.

 ```C#